wcatron/query-projects/README.md

 query-projects info
 ```

-You should see a JSON entry for your new repository.
+You should see the "Number of Projects" value incremented by 1.

 ### Topic Filtering